A different way…

 If you or your business give to any charity or good cause, you are officially a star in our eyes.

-But it’s a fact that 80% of all donations are given to the largest 3.4% of UK charities, and it’s something we want to help change.
+But it’s a fact (December 2017 Charity Commission) that 90% of all donations are given to the largest 6.8% of UK charities, and it’s something we want to help change.
 Not just because small charities should get a fair share of the sector’s income.
 But because small charities tend to work locally where people really need help, and we want to create more giving and support more good causes locally here in your region.

 The traditional way is not wrong.
 It’s just that our region and our thinking is changing.
 Your employees are more interested in charitable giving, and specifically giving local.